How to Watch the Kentucky Derby 2023 Online

-Stock up on your mint julep fixings and overnight a fancy, over-the-top hat, because The Kentucky Derby is right around the corner, happening this weekend on Saturday, May 6.
+Stock up on your mint julep fixings and overnight a fancy, over-the-top hat, because The Kentucky Derby is happening this weekend on Saturday, May 6.
+Twenty horses are headed off to compete in the world's biggest Thoroughbred horse race taking place at legendary Churchill Downs in Louisville, Kentucky.

-You don't even have to be into horse racing to enjoy the festivities, because the Kentucky Derby is an event in itself.
-The prestigious horserace has been around for a long time, now celebrating its 149th year.
-Royalty, presidents and celebrities can all be found at this sporting event dressed to the nines.
-Just last year, celebrities like Jack Harlow, Mario Lopez, Joey Fatone and Melissa Joan Hart made an appearance at the annual horse race.

-Bars, restaurants and at-home entertainers will throw parties to watch the Kentucky Derby.
-There is even a Kentucky Derby Bingo for people to play during the event, with boxes like "bird on a hat," "coordinated couple" and "celebrity sighting."
+Getting ready to watch this year's Run for the Roses?
+The 149th running of the Kentucky Derby will air on NBC this year.
+Whether you’re betting on your favorite horse, throwing a Derby party tomorrow, or just love the tradition of it all, read on for our guide on how to stream the 2023 Kentucky Derby online — including a way to watch the Kentucky Derby for free.

-The big race will be aired on NBC, but for those that don't have cable, they can watch with Peacock or any other streaming services that carry NBC, including FuboTV, Hulu+ Live and Sling TV.
+The big race will air on NBC, but for those that don't have cable, you can watch the Kentucky Derby on Peacock or any other live TV streaming services that carry NBC, including FuboTV, Hulu+ Live and Sling TV.
+To access all of the content Peacock has to offer, you can sign up for a Peacock Premium subscription for just $4.99 a month.

 Don’t miss any of this year’s Kentucky Derby live on NBC with Sling TV, which is currently offering a stellar deal.
 Get 50% off SlingTV’s Blue Package to watch the Kentucky Derby and live TV from other popular channels like Fox, ABC, TBS and so many more.